 It is important to have a comfortable bed to fall asleep and stay asleep.
 In fact, a comfortable bed boosts the quality of your rest to promote deeper sleep that is restorative to your mind and body.
 If you find yourself tossing and turning, you can look first to practical causes like the quality of your bedsheets.
-Here’s how to make your bed super comfortable to maximize your chances for a great night’s sleep.
+Here’s how to make a comfortable bed to maximize your chances for a great night’s sleep.

 All the best linens and comforters lose their power when you are sleeping on a failing mattress.
 If your mattress is sloping, has lost its padding or shape, or is over 10 years old, then you should explore a replacement.
 Every year, new materials and innovations for better sleep surfaces emerge, so you can find some great mattresses that weren’t available even a few years prior.
 Consider memory foam mattresses, innerspring memory foam hybrids, traditional tufted mattresses, and more.
 You should also see if your bed frame and its supportive slats are in good condition.
 If anything is warped or broken, it is time to replace the supportive structure.
 Once you have a quality mattress and bed frame that fits the bill, it’s time to move on to your bedding.